dbemerydt/dbemerydt.github.io/_posts/2018-8-24-rap-mental-health.md

 I recently found myself captivated by this apparent uptick in mental health discussion in hip hop.
 It's well documented that [suicide spreads as a socially contagious phenomena](https://www.ncbi.nlm.nih.gov/books/NBK207262/), but what about rappers talking about suicide, and mental health in general?

 To help answer this question, the website [Genius.com](www.genius.com) seemed particularly useful.
 Genius is not only a user-friendly database for song lyrics, but it also contains crowd-sourced annotations that explain the meaning behind the lyrics.
 This is useful from a computational perspective because it's very difficult for a computer to detect symbolism and other devices rappers use to encode meaning.
-Take this Lupe Fiasco lyric and accompanying annotation, for example.
+Take the highlighted Lupe Fiasco lyric and accompanying annotation, for example.

 ![photo](https://uvm.edu/~bfemery/mental_health_rappers/lupe_annote.png)